 When choosing a successor, keep in mind the type and amount of assets in your trust and the complexity of the provisions in your trust document.
-For example, if you plan to keep assets in your trust after you die for your beneficiaries, your successor would have more responsibilities for a longer period of time than if your assets will be distributed all at once.
+For example, if you plan to keep assets in your trust after you die for your beneficiaries, your successor would have more responsibilities for a more extended period than if your assets were distributed all at once.

 - Trustees should be paid for their work; your trust document should provide fair and reasonable compensation.